6 Times Chance Proved He's an American Hero

 Chance The Rapper, independent artist and overall do-gooder, has once again contributed to the betterment of American culture.

-As many have heard by now, Chance, in a single tweet, brought back Wendy's spicy chicken nuggets over the weekend.
-"Positive Affirmations for today," Chance wrote on Saturday.
+As many have heard by now, Chance, in a single tweet, brought back Wendy's spicy chicken nuggets.
+This is one of the many good deeds the rapper has done since he came onto the scene in 2012.
+"Positive Affirmations for today," Chance wrote to Wendy's.
 "I will have a good day, I will succeed today, Wendy's WILL bring back spicy nuggets at some point please lord let it be today."

 Wendy's quickly noticed the tweet and replied: "It won't be today but there is always a chance."
 Yet the fast-food chain took it one step further and left the decision up to the people.
 "Y'all keep asking so here's your chance," Wendy's wrote.
 "The people in charge say if you guys can get our tweet...to 2 Million likes, they will bring SPICY CHICKEN NUGGETS BACK."
 Less than 24 hours later, Wendy's announced that they are indeed bringing back the Spicy Chicken Nuggets.

 This isn't the first time Chance The Rapper has changed the world.
-We compiled a list of 5 other times Chance impacted America and changed lives like the Patriot we know he is.
+As he faces flack for just being a human, lets remember the 5 other times Chance impacted America and changed lives like the Patriot we know he is.

 1. When Chance Saved Someone From a Burning Car